Solving Linear Systems

-Now, of course, comes the big question: if we're asked to solve a system of linear equalities and not told how, which method do we use?
+Now, of course, comes the big question: if we're asked to solve a system of linear equations and not told how, which method do we use?
 Oh, sorry.
 No, we're not going to ask you to prom.
-We meant the "other" big question.
+We meant the other big question.

 The short answer?
 It doesn't matter.
 Since you can check your answers by making sure your numbers really do satisfy both equations, it doesn't matter how you get to those answers.
 Within reason, of course.
 No asking a friend, using a calculator, or performing a seance to bring back Euclid so you can get his take on things.

 The longer answer?
 With practice, you'll probably find you like some methods better than others.
 Go with the ones you like.
 Maybe they like you back.
 You should ask them to prom.

 The longest (and most accurate) answer?
 Some systems of equations lend themselves to one method more easily than to other methods.
 If you can recognize such instances, it's going to save you a ton of work and heartache.
 The system